This blog post has been updated from a previous version.

 - Days (The number of days after the previous step in which this escalation step should be taken)

 For the most part, these escalation steps work the same for all of your rules.
 However, there are always exceptions to any rule.
-If you're using a violation tracking automation software such as TOPS Professional, you can create one standardized escalation table that works for most rules, and more specific custom tables for those cases in which a different escalation path is required.
+If you're using a violation tracking automation software such as TOPS [ONE], flexibility is key.
+Each rule has its own escalation table allowing you to set the escalation path based on the specific rule.
 Otherwise, you will need to indicate these custom steps in your spreadsheet, and to which rules they apply.

 Step Three: Standardize Communications